jonaskello/virtual-pinball/wpc-cabinet/README.md

-# WPC Pinball Standard Body Cabinet Sketchup Model
+# WPC Pinball Standard Body Cabinet Sketchup

 ## Notes

+* I started out in millimeters but many measurements did not make sense so I switched to inch.
+To convert to millimeters multiply by 25.4.

 * The sides should have two holes for playfield support screws, but they are different for different playfields (at least my IJ and STTNG have their holes at different places).
 So these holes are omitted.